test pic

 The Twin's Effigy Wand

 This wand was made to be buried with two twins who had died of tuberculosis in 1943.
-The family belonged to a sect whose funeral rituals included the sacrifice of a pig and the creation of a wand from its entrails to bury with the dead as protection for their soul.
+The family belonged to a sect whose funeral rituals included the sacrifice of a pig and the creation of a wand from its entrails.
+The wand would be buried with the dead as protection for their soul.
 This rare double headed wand was made from the same pig but was rejected by the mother of the twins.
-She insisted two more pigs be slaughtered to forge separate wands for each child.
+She insisted that two pigs should be slaughtered to forge separate wands for each child.